-SummaryThe Area Metropolitan Ambulance Authority (more commonly known as MedStar), an emergency medical service provider serving the Fort Worth, TX, area, uses community health paramedics to provide in-home and telephone-based support to patients who frequently call 911 and to other patient populations who are at risk for potentially preventable admissions or readmissions.
+SummaryThe Area Metropolitan Ambulance Authority (more commonly known as MedStar), an emergency medical service provider serving the Fort Worth, TX, area, uses mobile health care paramedics to provide in-home and telephone-based support to patients who frequently call 911 and to other patient populations who are at risk for potentially preventable admissions or readmissions.
 Working as part of MedStar's Mobile Integrated Healthcare Practice, these paramedics conduct an indepth medical assessment, develop a customized care plan based on that assessment, and periodically visit or telephone the patient and family to support them in following the plan.
 Support generally continues until they can manage on their own.
-Three additional similar programs serve individuals with congestive heart failure, patients who can be managed transitionally at home versus an overnight observational admission in the hospital, and in-home hospice patients who are at risk for hospice revocation.
+Four additional similar programs serve individuals with congestive heart failure, patients who can be managed transitionally at home versus an overnight observational admission in the hospital, in-home hospice patients who are at risk for hospice revocation, and as a support for home health agencies to prevent unnecessary visits to the emergency department.
 These programs have significantly reduced the number of 911 calls, the number of potentially preventable emergency department visits and hospital admissions, the number of overnight observational admissions, and the number of hospice revocations, leading to declines in emergency medical services and emergency department charges and costs, and freeing up capacity in area emergency departments.

-See the Description section for an update on programs, identification of eligible individuals, patient assessment, and special protocols for patients with congestive heart failure; the Patient Population section for a description of patients served; the References section for two new resources; the Results section for updated data on the decline in ambulance and emergency department usage, charges, and costs, as well as results related to congestive heart failure and hospice patient admissions; the Planning and Development section for information about a hospice patient pilot test; the Resources section for updated staffing and cost data; the Funding section for updated information about program funders; and the Use by Other Organizations section for updated data on program adopters (updated January 2013).Moderate: The evidence consists of pre- and post-implementation comparisons of 911 calls from program participants, along with estimates of the cost savings generated and emergency department capacity freed up as a result of the reduction in calls.
+See the Results section for updated data on the decline in ambulance and emergency department usage, charges, and costs, as well as results related to congestive heart failure and hospice patient admissions; the Planning and Development section for information about paramedic training, a hospice partnership, and a pilot test with home health patients; the Resources section for updated staffing information; the Funding section for updated information about program funders; and the Recognition section for awards presented to MedStar.Moderate: The evidence consists of pre- and post-implementation comparisons of 911 calls from program participants, along with estimates of the cost savings generated and emergency department capacity freed up as a result of the reduction in calls.

 Fort Worth, TX